 —Weyni Mengesha, Artistic Director

 Soulpepper is guided by a mission of Radical Inclusion, where all voices are heard, valued and elevated.
-Women now occupy over 50% of senior leadership positions at the Company, on our stages and in rehearsal halls, on our administrative team, and on our Board of Directors.
+Women now occupy over 50% of the seats on our Board of Direcotrs, on our stages and in rehearsal halls, on our administrative team.

 For over 10 years, Soulpepper’s Women Centre Stage program (formerly Top Women) has brought together like-minded allies with a common goal of supporting and celebrating women in creative roles at Soulpepper.